Nicobar district: Demographics

 The district is designated as an Integrated Tribal District and is home to significant numbers of indigenous peoples (namely, the Nicobarese and the Shompen, classified as Scheduled Tribes according to the Constitution of India), who form the majority of the district's population.
 Because of its status as a tribal area, travel to the district is restricted to Indian nationals, and special permit restrictions apply.

 The district was severely affected by the tsunami that was caused by the 2004 Indian Ocean earthquake, which led to many deaths and damaged infrastructure.

 Language

 Nicobarese, of the Austroasiatic language family is the most spoken language in Nicobar Islands.
-As of 2011 census, Nicobarese is spoken as the first language by 65.98 per cent of the district's population followed by Hindi (9.83%), Tamil (6.10%), Telugu (4.05%), Bengali (3.90%), Kurukh (3.31%), Malayalam (1.79%) and others.
+As of the 2011 census, Nicobarese is spoken as the first language by 65.98 percent of the district's population followed by Hindi (9.83%), Tamil (6.10%), Telugu (4.05%), Bengali (3.90%), Kurukh (3.31%), Malayalam (1.79%) and others.

 Religion

-Christianity is followed by majority of the people in Nicobar district.
+Christianity is followed by the majority of the people in Nicobar district.
 Hinduism is followed by a considerable population.